contagon/PersonalSite/content/projects/pde_from_data.md

 u(0,t) &= h(t)
 \end{align}

-The tricky part of this modeling was finding $f(x)$ and extending $h(t)$.
+The tricky part of this modeling was finding $f(x)$ (the death rate) and extending $h(t)$ (essentially all the births).
 Since we will be applying a finite difference scheme to this, I'm not concerned about "continuizing" these functions.
 Having them defined on a discrete set will be enough.
 For starters, we simply define $g(x)$ to be the initial array of data given to us that corresponds to year 0.

 To solve for $f(x)$ we manually find the death rate, and for $h(t)$ we perform a linear regression to find all birthrates.
 Details can be found below.

+### Fitting Birth Rate $h(t)$

 We noted that $h(t)$ was just all age 0 (newborns) given at all times.
 This means to extend it into new years we needed to find the birth rate for each age.
 We assumed this to be necessary only for ages 15-45 (being overly cautious).
 To find these rates we perform a regression mapping a linear combination of population at certain ages to the number of newborns the following year.
 This performed with an excellent MSE.